This article is available in Spanish here.

 Thomas Aquinas, Summa Theologica First Part, Question 92, Article 1.
 (Source)

-Aquinas believed that the only help woman provides for man is her passive role in reproduction.
-Aquinas was echoing the sentiments of Augustine:
+Aquinas believed that the only help woman provides for man is her supposedly passive role in reproduction.
+Aquinas was echoing the sentiments of Augustine in this statement:

 “I don’t see what sort of help woman was created to provide man with, if one excludes procreation.
 If woman is not given to man for help in bearing children, for what help could she be?
 To till the earth together?
 If help were needed for that, man would have been a better help for man.
 The same goes for comfort in solitude.
 How much more pleasure is it for life and conversation when two friends live together than when a man and a woman cohabitate?”

-In past times, women were unjustly blamed if children were not produced, or only female children were produced.
-In some cultures and situations “barren” women or those who failed to provide a male heir could be divorced – a cruel penalty.
+In past times, women were unjustly blamed if children were not produced, or if only female children were produced.
+In some cultures “barren” women, or women who failed to provide a male heir, could be divorced – an unfair and cruel penalty.
+However, modern science shows that it is the father’s sperm which determines the sex of the child.

-This command, to both men and women, to rule the animals is important to keep in mind in chapter two (Gen 2:19-20).
-It was not just the first human being who had dominion of the animals but all subsequent humans, men as well as women, also.
+This command, to both men and women, to rule the animals is important to keep in mind in chapter two (Gen. 2:19-20).
+It was not just the first human being who had dominion of the animals but all subsequent humans, women as well as men.

 The Complementarian Concept of “The Created Order”